IBM-Cloud/docs/manageapps/updapps.md

         The custom domain name that you want to use.

-  2. Add the route with the custom domain to an application by typing the following command:
+  2. Add the route with the custom domain to an application.
+For CF apps, type the following command:

     ```
     cf map-route myapp mydomain -n host_name
     ```
+    For container groups, type the following command:
+     ```
+     cf ic route map -n host_name -d mydomain mycontainergroup
+     ```
     *myapp*

-    	The name of your application.
+    	For CF apps, the name of your application.

     *mydomain*